NBISweden/knowledgetransfercrashcourses/SnakemakeCrashCourse/README.md

 Other important directives include

 - `params:` which can define other important parameters, typically _not_ files.

 - `log:` which defines a log file that can be used to capture `std output` and`std error`.

-- `conda:` tells snakemake how create a conda environment providing programs required by the rule (see examples in MappingSnakefile).
+- `conda:` tells snakemake how create a conda environment providing programs required by the rule.

 - `group:` assigns a "cluster job group" to a rule, see below.

-Examples on how these are used can be found in the Snakefile `Mapping.smk`.
+Examples on how these are used can be found in [mapping.smk](/mapping.smk).

 ### Wildcards and connecting rules

-If `snakemke` is run requesting the output `fastq/mysample.fastq`  (and with a Snakefile with the rule above), then `snakemake` will first check that the requested output file does not already exists, in which case it reports this and stops.
+If `snakemake` is run requesting the output `fastq/mysample.fastq`  (and with a Snakefile with the rule above), then `snakemake` will first check that the requested output file does not already exists, in which case it reports this and stops.
 Otherwise, it will parse the Snakefile looking for a rule with output